appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

 **Dave Robinson -** In his time working in various parts of the IT industry, Dave/Karit has developed a skillset that encompasses various disciplines in the information security domain.
-Dave currently works as a Penetration Tester at ZX Security in Wellington and runs Kākācon.
+Dave currently works as a Penetration Tester at ZX Security in Wellington and runs KÄ�kÄ�con.

 Since joining ZX Security Dave has presented at DefCon, Kiwicon, Aerospace Village @ DefCon, BSidesCBR, ChCon, Unrestcon and at numerous local Meetups; along with running training at Kiwicon, Syscan, CrikeyCon and TuskCon.
 He also has a keen interest in aerospace, lock-picking and all things wireless.
 Twitter: [@nzkarit](https://twitter.com/nzkarit)